 2. Verify the Session token using the Hanko Validate API endpoint.

-The following section demonstrates how to validate session tokens against the Hanko backend.
-The specific implementation for retrieving the session token cookie will vary depending on your framework.
+The following code demonstrates how to validate session tokens against the Hanko backend.
+The implementation for retrieving the session token cookie will vary depending on your web framework.

 use reqwest::Client;